Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Background and Motivation

-\textbf{Recomputation.} The intermediate outputs of the forward pass are called activations, which are used by the backward pass for gradients calculation.
-The recomputation technique~\cite{jain2020checkmate, chen2016training,kirisame2021dynamic} evicts activation values and recomputes them when necessary, incurring a computation overhead increase of approximately 1/3.
-However, this approach can significantly reduce memory requirements, allowing larger batches to be processed and preserving more model parameters on single devices.
-Recomputation is widely adopted~\cite{liang2022survey,ren2023pangu,jia2022whale,smith2022using} in foundation model training, but its default implementation~\cite{paszke2019pytorch} simply runs the forward function again before backpropagation.
+\textbf{Recomputation.} The intermediate results during the forward pass are called activations, which are used by the backward pass for gradient calculation but demand a large amount of memory.
+Shown in Fig.~\ref{fig:tp}, the recomputation~\cite{jain2020checkmate, chen2016training,kirisame2021dynamic} evicts activations and recomputes them when necessary.
+This approach can significantly reduce memory requirements, preserving more model parameters on single device, and is crucial for large-scale model training in memory-limited commodity servers.
+Recomputation is widely adopted~\cite{liang2023survey,ren2023pangu,jia2022whale,smith2022using} in large-scale model training, but its default implementation~\cite{paszke2019pytorch} simply runs the forward function again.